 We are and will be a university where design and social research drive approaches to studying issues of our time, such as democracy, urbanization, technological change, economic empowerment, sustainability, migration, and globalization.
 We will be the preeminent intellectual and creative center for effective engagement in a world that increasingly demands better-designed objects, communication, systems, and organizations to meet social needs.

-Our vision aligns with shifts in the global economy, society, and environment, which animate our mission and our values:
+Our vision aligns with shifts in the global economy, society, and environment, which animates our mission and our values:

-We will fulfill our mission by extending The New School's legacy as a non-traditional college and community, nimble and responsive to change, that:
+We will fulfill our mission by extending The New School's legacy as a nontraditional university and community, nimble and responsive to change, that:

 - Focuses on and engages with critical contemporary issues